anchor14/anchor-blog/src/blogs/home.md

 ### Army
 This is about what I saw and experienced in the army, more specifically during my 9 month deployment as part of United Nations Peacekeeping Forces in Lebanon.

-1. PRC
+1. Gunshots and inertia(/blog?post=gunshots)
-2. Gunshots in the morning
+2. PRC

 ### My story
 This is about cities that I lived in at least half a year